kubernetes/website/docs/getting-started-guides/kubeadm.md

 ## Cleanup

-* To uninstall the socks shop, run `kubectl delete -f https://raw.githubusercontent.com/lukemarsden/microservices-demo/master/deploy/kubernetes/definitions/wholeWeaveDemo-NodePort.yaml`.
+* To uninstall the socks shop, run `kubectl delete -f microservices-demo/deploy/kubernetes/manifests` on the master.
 * To uninstall Kubernetes, simply delete the machines you created for this tutorial.
   Or alternatively, uninstall the `kubelet`, `kubeadm` and `kubectl` packages and then manually delete all the Docker container that were created by this process.